Withaferin A: Regulation

-Regulation of transcription factor NF-κB
+Transcription factor NF-κB in vitro

 NF-κB is a transcription factor that regulates many genes involved in cell survival, growth, immune response and angiogenesis.
 Withaferin A inhibits NF-κB at a very low concentration by targeting the ubiquitin-mediated proteasome pathway (UPP) in endothelial cells.
-Scientists believe that the site at which withaferin acts on UPP must be different from the site of action of 20s proteasome inhibitor.
-In vitro experiments demonstrated that withaferin A interferes with TNF-induced NF-κB activation at the level or upstream of IKKβ.
-It also inhibits other transcription factors including Ap1 and Sp1 which are important mediators of many signalling pathways that are down-regulated by various chemotherapeutic agents.
-It can induce oxidative stress, alter gene expression, depolarize mitochondria.
-Withaferin A also down regulates VEGF gene expression and can affect calcium signaling.
-Mohan et al. showed that withaferin A could inhibit endothelial cell proliferation at low concentrations and thus non-toxic to cells.
+In vitro experiments demonstrated that withaferin A inhibits other transcription factors including Ap1 and Sp1.